 For WYPF, the actuary has indicated that the resources of the scheme are likely, in the normal course of events, to meet the liabilities as they fall due at the level specified by the WYPF Regulations.
-Following the most recent valuation in 2016, the contribution payable by the employer from April 2017 increased from 15.7% to 17.7% of pensionable salaries.
-As from April 2017, the University also started paying an additional capital contribution in the amount of £75k per annum.
+Following the most recent valuation in 2019, the contribution payable by the employer from April 2020 increased from 17.7% to 18.9% of pensionable salaries.
+The 2019 valuation showed the University to be in a small surplus position with a funding level of 101%.

 Under the definitions set out in FRS 102, the WYPF is a multi-employer defined benefit pension scheme.
-In the case of the WYPF, the actuary of the scheme has identified the University's share of its assets and liabilities as at 31 July 2019.
+In the case of the WYPF, the actuary of the scheme has identified the University's share of its assets and liabilities as at 31 July 2020.